repeaterjs/repeater/website/docs/01_quickstart.md

 ## Installation

-Channel.js is distributed on NPM in the CommonJS and ESModule formats.
+Channel.js is available on [npm](https://www.npmjs.com/package/@channel/channel) in the CommonJS and ESModule formats.

 `$ npm install @channel/channel`